nhnifong/neufangled-site-2/docs/gripper_build_guide.md

 ## Fingers

 Attach a rod to the side of a finger pad.
 The rod has one one location with an indentation for a bolt head.
-Insert an M3x14 bolt of any head type into this indentation, followed by a washer, then from the outside into the upper hole on the fingerpad (the one sized for m3), then a washer, then an m3 nylock nut.
-Tighten until no slack remains, then back off until the rod can swing loosely with no out of plane motion.
+Insert an M3x14 bolt into this indentation, followed by a washer, then from the outside into the upper hole on the fingerpad (the one sized for m3), then a washer, then an m3 nylock nut.
+If the hole in either the rod or finger ended up small enough for the bolt to cut threads, just overotate the bolt to tear a smooth hole.
+Tighten the nylock nut until no slack remains, then back off until the rod can swing loosely with no out of plane motion.
 Repeat for all four rods on both finger-pads.

 ![](images/grip/image9.png){ loading=lazy, width=45% }
 ![](images/grip/image49.png){ loading=lazy, width=45% }